-The Local Authority Designated Officer All concerns are (LADO) for concerns about adults in a GSA Safeguarding Team logged on CPOMS position of trust is: Designated Safeguarding (or put in writing if Michelle Pinnock-Ouma Lead (DSL): you do not have Contact details: Nicky Payton CPOMS) and given Sandwell-Deputy Designated Lado@sandwelllchildrenstrust.org to Designated 07795 911293 Safeguarding Leads (DDSL): Safeguarding Lead Tina Dale (or DDSL in DSL Jenny Woodhouse Designated Safeguarding Lead (or DDSL in DSL absence) reviews concern and makes a decision about Decision made to Decision made to monitor the refer the concern to concern Decision made to social services discuss the concern informally with the parents/carers Relevant staff Designated asked to monitor Once discussed with Safeguarding Lead the child and parents, the Designated discusses decision feedback to the Safeguarding Lead decides with safeguarding DSL/DDSL with an to discuss further with team, Head teacher agreed timescale. parents/carers, monitor informed and agree a or refer to social services. referral to social In exceptional Contact Details: circumstances, anyone may Sandwell MASH (Multi Agency report concerns directly to Designated Safeguarding Safeguarding Hub) Team: children's social care or if Lead and safeguarding team oversees CPOMs as a confidential record of concerns.
+All concerns are logged on CPOMS (or put in GSA Safeguarding Team The Local Authority Designated Officer writing if you do not have (LADO) for concerns about adults in a CPOMS) and given to Designated Safeguarding position of trust is: Designated Safeguarding Lead (DSL): Lead (or DDSL in DSL Michelle Pinnock-Ouma absence) Nicky Payton Contact details: Deputy Designated Sandwell-Lado@sandwelllchildrenstrust.org Safeguarding Leads Designated Safeguarding (DDSL): 07795 911293 Lead (or DDSL in DSL absence) reviews Tina Dale concern and makes a Jenny Woodhouse decision about next steps Link Governor: Farooq Hussain Decision made to refer the Decision made to monitor Decision made to discuss concern to social services the concern the concern informally with the parents/carers Relevant staff asked to Once discussed with Designated Safeguarding parents, the Designated monitor the child and Lead discusses decision feedback to the Safeguarding Lead with safeguarding team, DSL/DDSL with an decides to discuss further Head teacher informed agreed timescale. with parents/carers, and agree a referral to monitor or refer to social social services services.
+Designated Safeguarding Contact Details: Lead and safeguarding team oversees CPOMs as a In exceptional circumstances, Sandwell MASH (Multi Agency confidential record of anyone may report concerns Safeguarding Hub) Team: concerns. directly to children's social care 0121 569 3100 or if you believe the child is at immediate risk of harm, you Prevent/Channel Referrals: should call 999.
+Referrals for over 18: ctu_gateway@westmidlands.pnn.police.uk Referrals for under 18: